 For communication to take place, people must put their general competences into practice.
-Communicative language competence, including linguistic, sociolinguistic and pragmatic competences, allow communication to occur (CEFR p.
+Communicative language competence, including linguistic, sociolinguistic and pragmatic competences, allow communication to occur (CEFR, p.
 108).
-Linguistic competence in turn includes "lexical, grammatical, semantic, phonological and orthographic competence[s]" (CEFR p.
+Linguistic competence in turn includes "lexical, grammatical, semantic, phonological and orthographic competence[s]" (CEFR, p.
 109).

 Lexical competence overlaps with sociolinguistic competence.

-The knowledge of certain fixed expressions, such as greetings like "Good morning!", consists of the knowledge and ability to use lexical elements, and these "linguistic markers" such as greetings and sentential formulae (CEFR p.
-110) are in fact also "markers of social relations "(CEFR p.
+The knowledge of certain fixed expressions, such as greetings like "Good morning!", consists of the knowledge and ability to use lexical elements, and these "linguistic markers" such as greetings and sentential formulae (CEFR, p.
+110) are in fact also "markers of social relations "(CEFR, p.
 118).
-Such expressions and relations differ for various languages and cultures, depending on many factors, such as status, closeness of relation, or register of discourse.
+Such expressions and relations, as well as their use, differ for various languages and cultures, and depend on many factors, such as status, closeness of relation, or register of discourse.
 Communication involves fundamentally sociolinguistic dimensions above and beyond purely linguistic elements.

-Awareness of the relationships between the knowledge of a language as a whole and its social realizations can foster learners' intercultural awareness', which, as observed above, is an essential competence among general ones.
-The choice of address forms such as "My Lord, Your Grace" (CEFR p.
+Awareness of the relationships between the knowledge of a language as a whole and its social realisations can foster learners' intercultural awareness, which, as observed above, is an essential competence among general ones.
+The choice of address forms such as "My Lord, Your Grace" (CEFR, p.
 119) and the use of "O.K.
-Let's get going" (CEFR p.
+Let's get going" (CEFR, p.
 120) involve not only lexical knowledge, but also the knowledge of the variety of languages, of different contexts, and of the users' relative status.

-Among linguistic competences, grammatical competence involves "the ability to understand and express meaning and recognizing well-formed phrases and sentences" (CEFR p.
+Among linguistic competences, grammatical competence involves "the ability to understand and express meaning by producing and recognising well-formed phrases and sentences" (CEFR, p.
 113).
 Sentences are not to be learnt by heart and repeated by learners, but on the contrary are tools for increasingly independent communication.
 Learners' grammatical accuracy increases as they gain the ability to control their own communicative production.
-If an A2 learner still systematically makes basic mistakes, a B2 learner makes occasional "slips" or unsystematic errors and minor flaws may still occur in sentence structure as well (CEF p.
+If an A2 learner still systematically makes basic mistakes, a B2 learner makes occasional "slips" or unsystematic errors and minor flaws may still occur in sentence structure as well (CEFR, p.
 114).

-Semantic competence is related to lexical competence, particularly concerning the relation of words to general context and interlexical relations.
-Lexical elements include not only single words - which may have several distinct meanings (polysemy) - but also their combinations in fixed frames and phrasal idioms.
-The CEFR proposes a classification of contextualised lexical and grammatical learning, starting from fixed expressions and collocations, such as "to put up with" and "to make a speech" (CEFR p.
+Semantic competence is related to lexical competence, particularly concerning the relation of words to general context and inter-lexical relations.
+Vocabulary includes not only single words - which may have several distinct meanings (polysemy) - but also their combinations in fixed frames and phrasal idioms.
+This differentiation underlined by the CEFR proposes a contextualised lexical and grammatical learning, starting from fixed expressions and collocations, such as "to put up with" and "to make a speech" (CEFR, p.
 111).
-A person's range of vocabulary knowledge is evaluated through appropriate scales, which underlie the importance of people having a (good) range of vocabulary to express themselves on most topics pertinent to their everyday life (A1>A2) and on most general topics (B2>C2) for matters connected to their field(s).
+A person's extent of vocabulary knowledge and mastery is evaluated through appropriate scales, which underlie the importance of people having a (good) range of vocabulary to express themselves on most topics pertinent to their everyday life (A1>B1) and on most general topics (B2>C2) for matters connected to their field(s).

-Sociolinguistic appropriateness often includes the word "awareness": People not only have to be aware of politeness forms and differences between the customs, values and beliefs prevalent in their own community and those of the target community, but they must also be able to produce them in a communicatively appropriate way (B1).
+Sociolinguistic appropriateness often includes the word "awareness": language users not only have to be aware of politeness forms and differences between the customs, values and beliefs prevalent in their own community and those of the target community, but they must also be able to produce them in a communicatively appropriate way.
 Looking for signs of the most significant differences between the two communities (B1), people are able to choose the register which is appropriate to the situation and can express themselves appropriately (B2).

-Pragmatic competences are made up of "discourse competence", "functional competence" and "design competence" (CEFR p.
+Pragmatic competence is made up of "discourse competence", "functional competence" and "design competence" (CEFR, p.
 123).
-The first competence includes, among others, the ability to manage discourse in terms of coherence and cohesion, logical ordering, style, and register.
+The first competence includes, among others, the ability to manage discourse in terms of coherence and cohesion, logical ordering, style and register.
 The coherent use of register involves linguistic competence (knowledge of the right utterance) as well as sociolinguistic competence (learners' ability to choose the right address form according to the relative status) and pragmatic competence.